 Listen, I’m not gonna tell you learning Dutch — or any other language for that matter — is easy.
 It’s hard.
 No, scratch that.
 It’s very hard.
 Even for someone like me who already speaks a bit of German, learning this language has not been a walk in the park.
 Besides considering the obvious difficulties of speaking/reading/listening in Dutch, you have to use time of your probably busy day to literally learn new words and rules you’ve never heard of.

 But hey, nothing worth doing is easy.
-If there is one thing that is free is persistence.
+If there is one thing that is free it’s persistence.
 If you want to learn Dutch, then learn Dutch.
 Period.
 Try, and try again.
-Increase your Duolingo daily XP challenge, read 3 children books per month, get two girlfriends (joke!).
+Increase your Duolingo daily XP challenge, read three children books per month, get two girlfriends (joke!).

-And once again, for those serious about learning Dutch, by all means check out the Youtube channel by Bart de Pau: Learn Dutch.
-Next to tons of informational and good grammar stuff you’ll will also find some pretty funny vids about the Dutch language and learning Dutch.
+And once again, for those serious about learning Dutch, by all means, check out the Youtube channel by Bart de Pau: Learn Dutch.
+Next to tons of informational and good grammar stuff you’ll will also find some pretty funny videos about the Dutch language and learning Dutch.
 Like this shocker about DE or HET for instance:

 What do you think of these free ways to learn Dutch?
 Do you know any other good, reliable and free ways to learn this language?
-If so, let us know in the comment section your own experience!
+If so, let us know your own experiences in the comments!